 - Jacob Aldridge of the Business Depot hosts Blackboard Fridays – a short weekly video program for business owners.
 Whether you’re starting up, scaling up, stepping up, or selling up, these business strategies, tools, tips and case studies deliver a moment each week to truly focus on your business instead of dealing with the demands of working in it.

 - Fontenot & Associates offers a free business toolkit for entrepreneurs and business owners focussing on business structure, writing a business plan, and drafting policies and procedures.

-- Wealth advocate Marion Mays and the Thalia Staley Group provide a free money mindset consultation to Increase your success by addressing the beliefs and attitude you have about money and wealth.
+- Wealth advocate Marion Mays and the Thalia Stanley Group provide a free money mindset consultation to Increase your success by addressing the beliefs and attitude you have about money and wealth.

 - Rebecca Carroll-Bell, the Everyday Mediator offers a free video course on How to Handle Difficult Clients.